sadatnedusa/alitech_hacks/notepadplusplus.md

 # How can I Bookmark multiples selected lines (to use with F2 after)
 ---
-Example of Bookmark into Notepad++
+- Example of Bookmark into Notepad++
+- The Blue Circle showing in below snap is Bookmark

 ![image](https://github.com/user-attachments/assets/38c248ef-5824-4ba6-b7dd-81ab81c2e501)

 1. Select all N lines with shift-and-arrows or dragging the mouse.